stephgomez98/Apple-Store-Analysis/README.md

 ````
 # Ad Hoc Queries

-Ad hoc queries are a crucial component of a data analysis project as they provide the flexibility to address unforeseen questions, adapt to changing requirements, and facilitate agile decision-making.
+Ad hoc queries allows the flexibility to address unforeseen questions, adapt to changing requirements, and facilitate agile decision-making.
 They empower analysts to delve deeper into the data and uncover valuable insights that may not have been part of the initial analysis plan.
+Below I have come up with ad hoc query questions that departments or individuals may be asking an analyst from this dataset.

 This ad hoc query retrieves apps that belong to the "Games" genre and have a "Teen" content rating.